History of Frisbee and Disc Sports in Canada

 Canadian Open Frisbee Championships, 1975.

-For years, Ken Westerfield and Jim Kenner had been playing a fast-flowing trick throw and catch freestyle and already touring as Frisbee Professionals.
-In 1973, Westerfield and Kenner, wanting to see if there were other Frisbee freestylers, added their idea of a Frisbee Freestyle competition to the 2nd Canadian Open Frisbee Championships in Toronto, but because of a lack of competitors, the freestyle event was canceled.
-Unknown to Westerfield and Kenner there was the beginning of a growing Frisbee freestyle interest in the United States centered in Berkeley, New York, Ann Arbor, New Jersey, and Chicago.
-In 1974, at the 3rd annual Canadian Open Frisbee Championships, Westerfield and Kenner introduced the first freestyle competitive event called “Freeform,” which was attended by the best players from each of the cities mentioned.
+For years, Ken Westerfield and Jim Kenner had been playing a fast-flowing trick throw and catch freestyle and were already touring as Frisbee Professionals.
+In 1973, Westerfield and Kenner, wanting to see if there were other Frisbee freestylers, added their idea of a Frisbee Freestyle competition to the 2nd Canadian Open Frisbee Championships..
+Because of a lack of competitors, the freestyle event was canceled.
+Unknown to Westerfield and Kenner, there was the beginning of a growing Frisbee freestyle interest in the United States centered in Berkeley, California, New York, Ann Arbor, New Jersey, and Chicago.
+In 1974, at the 3rd annual Canadian Open Frisbee Championships, Westerfield and Kenner introduced the first freestyle competitive event called “Freeform,” attended by the best players from the cities mentioned.
 Ken and Jim won the first freestyle event.
-Freestyle was new in the US, Jim, and Ken already playing freestyle for years and touring as professionals came to the competition with a big advantage.
+Freestyle was new in the US.
+Jim and Ken, having played freestyle for years and touring as professionals, came to the competition with a big advantage.

 The Decade Awards 1970-75 Top Freestyle Routine: Ken Westerfield/Jim Kenner Canadian Open 1974:

 “Considered the greatest speed-flow game of all time.
-Ken and Jim put on a clinic to cap off a blistering hot final by all of the teams.
+Ken and Jim put on a clinic to cap off a blistering hot final by all the teams.
 They featured a rhythmic and dynamic style with concise catch-and-throw combinations.
 These two gentlemen are credited with creating formal disc freestyle competitions.
-The 1973 Canadian Open did not have freestyle as an event, the end result made history.”
+The 1973 Canadian Open did not have freestyle as an event.
+The end result made history.”

-Later that same year, in 1974, Kenner and Westerfield organized the Vancouver Open Frisbee Championships (1974-1977) at Kitsilano Beach.
-Along with other Frisbee events, they included their second big freestyle competition where Bill King, Jim Brown, and John Anthony made their first competitive appearance.
-The Canadian Open Frisbee Championships and the Vancouver Open Frisbee Championships (1974), were the beginning of freestyle.
+Later that same year, Kenner and Westerfield organized the Vancouver Open Frisbee Championships (1974-1977) at Kitsilano Beach.
+Along with other Frisbee events, they included their second big freestyle competition, where Bill King, Jim Brown, and John Anthony made their first competitive appearance.
+The Canadian Open Frisbee Championships and the Vancouver Open Frisbee Championships (1974).
+This was the beginning of freestyle competition.
 In 1975, the tournaments in the U.S. began, including Ken and Jim’s freestyle competition as one of their events.
 For the rest of that decade and into the 1980s, freestyle became the most popular event at multi-disc event tournaments worldwide.

 1974 Vancouver final (2)